JP Larocque

 JP Larocque is a Canadian screenwriter, producer, and journalist.
-They are best known for their work on the television series Sort Of, for which they were nominated for both a Peabody Award and Best Writing in a Comedy Series at the 11th Canadian Screen Awards in 2023.
+They are best known for their work on the CBC and HBO Max series Sort Of, for which they were nominated for both a Peabody Award and Best Writing in a Comedy Series at the 11th Canadian Screen Awards in 2023.

-Larocque is creator and executive producer of the web series Gay Nerds, which ran from 2012 to 2015 and was distributed by OutTV, and has worked on SkyMed, North of North, How to Fail as a Popstar, Small Achievable Goals, Coroner, Jann, Another Life, Slasher, Diggstown and Allegiance.
-The Globe and Mail listed them among “the 25 most influential people in Canadian television.”
+Larocque is creator and executive producer of the web series Gay Nerds, which ran from 2012 to 2015 and was distributed by OutTV.
+They have since written or produced episodes of North of North, Small Achievable Goals, Saint-Pierre, Allegiance, SkyMed, How to Fail as a Popstar, Diggstown, Coroner, Jann, Another Life, and Slasher.
+In 2023, The Globe and Mail listed Larocque among “the 25 most influential people in Canadian television.”

-In 2024, they were nominated for a Canadian Screen Award as a co-executive producer of the Family Channel series Home Sweet Rome, and in 2025 they were nominated for both a Canadian Screen Award and a WGC Screenwriting Award for their work on the series Popularity Papers (alongside showrunner Vivian Lin).
+In 2022, they wrote and produced a Heritage Minute on pioneering transgender American soul and rhythm and blues singer Jackie Shane, and created and developed the Murdoch Mysteries spin-off series Macy Murdoch for CBC Gem with Jessica Meya.

-In 2022, they wrote and produced a Heritage Minute on pioneering transgender American soul and rhythm and blues singer Jackie Shane, and developed the Murdoch Mysteries spin-off series Macy Murdoch for CBC Gem with Jessica Meya.
+In 2024, Larocque was nominated for a Canadian Screen Award as a co-executive producer of the Family Channel series Home Sweet Rome.
+In 2025, they were nominated for both a Canadian Screen Award and a WGC Screenwriting Award for their work on the series Popularity Papers (alongside showrunner Vivian Lin).
+In 2026, they were nominated for both a WGC Screenwriting Award (alongside Garry Campbell and Aviaq Johnston) and an Independent Spirit Award for their work on the Netflix/CBC series North of North.

-In 2014, they were a regular panelist on the MTV Canada reality television series 1 Girl 5 Gays.
+Larocque was also a regular panelist on the final two seasons of the MTV Canada talk show 1 Girl 5 Gays.